mrkrisjack/day20-stanford-sentiment-analysis-demo/README.md

 $ rhc env set JAVA_HOME=/etc/alternatives/java_sdk_1.7.0 -a sentimentsapp
 ```

-The restart for the new values to be taken into account
+Then restart for the new values to be taken into account

 ```
 $ rhc restart-app --app sentimentsapp